dmnemec/copy_file_to_another_repo_action/README.md

             destination_folder: 'test-dir'
             user_email: 'example@email.com'
             user_name: 'dmnemec'
-            commit_message: 'A custom message for the commit'
+            input_commit_message: 'A custom message for the commit'

 # Variables
 * source_file: The file or directory to be moved.
 Uses the same syntax as the `cp` command.
 Incude the path for any files not in the repositories root directory.